-Artistic personalities struggle when it comes to a monotonous, bog-standard 9-to-5 that offers them no creative outlet.
-Luckily, for us imaginative souls, there are so many positions, traditional or not, that allow our minds to run free, think outside the box and develop an amazing and rewarding career.
+Artistic personalities struggle when it comes to the monotonous, bog-standard 9-to-5 that offers no creative outlet.
+Luckily for us imaginative souls, though, there are so many positions, traditional or not, that allow our minds to run free, think outside the box and develop an amazing and rewarding career.

 2. Music Producer

-This job requires you to tune up your acoustic artistry and have an ear for young talent.
-As a music producer, you’ll need to be good at networking and maintaining key contacts while having the knack to mix and produce tracks that appeal to your target market.
+This job requires you to tune up your acoustic artistry and possess an ear for young talent.
+As a music producer, you’ll need to be a strong networker, while having the technical nous to mix and produce tracks that appeal to your target market.

 3. Art Director

 Are you always thinking of new ideas and want to lead a pack of like-minded employees to bring your vision to life?
 If so, being in charge of creating and executing creative visualisations for companies could be the perfect job for you.

 This artistic role is best suited for the inventive introverts.
 With the ability to design and produce graphics and pictures for any industry, you can make a real contribution within the workplace.
 Graphic designers are more in demand than ever before with many businesses moving to an online platform.

 Can you bring creative ideas to life via animation, like the popular Disney movies?
 If so, you’ll be high in demand with movies, games and advertising moguls.
 You’ll need knowledge of Adobe Creative Suite (or similar programs), Maya or 3D Studio Max.

 6. Game Designer